Who We Are

 Mentoring and Advising

-Our mentoring program pairs BSI students with a faculty or staff mentor from the College or Conservatory, and the BSI ambassadors facilitate study sessions and community dialogues.
+Our mentoring program pairs BSI students with a faculty or staff mentor from the college or Conservatory, and the BSI ambassadors(Opens in a new window) facilitate study sessions and community dialogues.